sauryakrgupta/Contextual-Image-Captioning/README.md

 # Image Caption Generator - Flickr8k Dataset
-This project predicts captions for input images using the Flickr8k dataset.
+The objective of the project is to predict the captions for the input image.
+The dataset consists of 8k images and 5 captions for each image.
+The features are extracted from both the image and the text captions for input.
+The features will be concatenated to predict the next word of the caption.
+CNN is used for image and LSTM is used for text.
+BLEU Score is used as a metric to evaluate the performance of the trained model.

 The dataset contains 8,000 images, each accompanied by five descriptive captions.
 The project employs deep learning techniques, combining image and text features to generate captions.
+It combines image features extracted via a CNN (VGG16) and text sequences processed with an LSTM to predict captions word-by-word.

 ## Key Features
 1. ***Dataset***: Flickr8k, with 8k images and 5 captions per image.